Luthaf/rascaline/docs/src/devdoc/explanations/radial-integral.rst

 ~~~~~~~~~~~~~~~~~~

 Here, we consider another popular use case, where the atomic density function is a
 Gaussian.
-In rascaline, we use the convention
+In featomic, we use the convention

 .. math::